What is Trade Order Timing?

-The market order is technically not a type of timing, but rather a type of trade order.
+The market order is technically not a timing order, but rather a type of trade order.
 The nature of the market order, however, dictates that these orders will be executed immediately, at the best available price.

-If, for example, a trader wishes to purchase Bitcoin in a market order, and the market is at $2200 per bitcoin, that is the price the trader will receive.
+If, for example, a trader wishes to purchase Bitcoin in a market order and the market price is at $2,200 per bitcoin, that is the price the trader will receive.
 The order will complete immediately, up to the specified volume stated in the market order.

-A fill or kill (FOK) order is quite intuitive in its name.
-By definition, FOK orders will either execute immediately, or be cancelled if conditions are not met.
-Usually, fill or kills require the whole order volume to be met at a specified price, otherwise the order is cancelled.
-However, some trades can be set in such a way that partial order volume can be completed, and the rest cancelled.
-In this case, the trade is sometimes known as an “immediate or cancel” order.
+A fill or kill (FOK) order is intuitively named.
+By definition, FOK orders will either execute immediately or are canceled if conditions are not met.
+Usually, fill or kills require the whole order volume to be met at a specified price, otherwise, the order is canceled.
+However, some trades can be set in such a way that partial order volume can be completed, and the

-In an immediate or cancel order, however, the order is filled up to the 2 BTC.
-The remaining 3 BTC on order is cancelled.
+In an immediate or cancel order, however, the order is filled up to 2 BTC.
+The remaining 3 BTC on order is canceled.

 This type of order provides a good amount of liquidity and control for the trader, depending on the specified price.
 If the trader is willing to forego a better price for a higher chance at completing the trade, she will be met with higher liquidity.
 However, if the trader is strictly looking for a specific price, the order may be killed if no seller on the market is willing to trade at that level.

-A good today, or day order, is exactly as the name dictates.
-These type of orders are only good for the day they are set, and are cancelled when the market closes if not met.
-Again, like FOK orders, most orders need to be filled in full.
-However, day orders can also be set to complete partially, with the unfilled balance cancelled on market close.
+A good today, or day order, is exactly as the name implies.
+Such types of orders are only good for the day they are set and are canceled when the market closes if not met.
+Again, like an FOK order, most orders need to be filled in full.
+However, day orders can also be set to fill partially, with the unfilled balance canceled on market close.

 Day orders provide a decent amount of control to the trader.
-A day order is typically not long enough for some unforeseen event to move the market entirely, thus changing the strategy of the trader.
+A day order is typically not long enough to move the market entirely, therefore it wouldn’t change the strategy of the trader.
 In other words, it’s much easier to manage market expectations for a day than it is for an entire week.

-In this type of trade order timing, the trader specifies when the order is cancelled, if not completed.
-This type of trader order will tradeoff control for the duration of the trade order timing.
-A longer time period will allow the trader a higher chance of the trade being completed, but also a higher risk of sudden spikes or trend changes.
+In a good until specified trade order timing, the trader specifies when the order is canceled, if not filled.
+This type of trade order stays open for the duration of the trade order timing.
+A longer time period will provide the trader a better chance of the trade being executed, but also exposes the investor to a higher risk of sudden spikes or trend changes.